dt-alliances-workshops/claat-mockup/workshop-markdown/azure-grail-lab0/README.md

 In this section, you should have completed the following:

+✅ Setup your Azure subscription utlizing the Azure Pass Token

-✅ Provisioned a Dynatrace tenant and Azure subscription
+✅ Provisioned a trail Dynatrace Grail tenant through the Azure Marketplace

 ✅ Setup the Azure Cloud Shell to run various UNIX commands

 ✅ Captured environment and token info needed for workshop provisioning automation scripts

-✅ Provisioned workshop resources
+✅ Provisioned workshop Azure resources

 <aside class="positive"> 🏫 - Please update the Tracking Spreadsheet upon completing this task.   </aside>